makandz/synduce/deliverable-1/planning.md

 Describe your team's working culture.

-**Communications:**
-It is not too difficult for us to communicate with each other effectively.
+**Communications:** It is not too difficult for us to communicate with each other effectively.
 Since we are using Discord, the frequency can potentially be daily.

-As mentioned in Q7, our partner can commincate with us through discord for any quick question or concerns.
+As mentioned in Q7, our partner can communicate with us through discord for any quick question or concerns.
 If there is a meeting to be held, it would be done through Zoom on Monday's from 8pm - 9pm.

-> - What is the expected frequency?
+*What is the expected frequency?
 What methods/channels are appropriate?
-> - If you have a partner project, what is your process (in detail) for communicating with your partner?
+*If you have a partner project, what is your process (in detail) for communicating with your partner?

-**Meetings:**
+**Meetings:** Everyone is expected to attend meetings unless of exceptional circumstances that cannot be foreseen.
+If someone cannot attend a meeting they must vocalize that 24hrs prior to the meeting at least.
+People who do not attend will be talked to and formalize a solution of how they can attend the meeting further.
+If it continues then it will escalate with the entire team, possibly our TA if escalation does not work.
+This will give a fair chance for the member to step up and be responsible before escalating further.
+Per meeting there will be a scrum master which will rotate each meeting through all members so that each member can have a turn moderating the meeting.

-> - How are people held accountable for attending meetings, completing action items?
+How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 **Conflict Resolution:**
+**Scenario 1 Indecision:** A member has pushed a feature branch and is asking for it to be reviewed.
+Another member responds with criticisms of the person code.
+The member who pushed the feature rejects their comments and tells them this is the best way to do it.
+This leads to an argument of what approach is better.

+**Resolution 1:** Ask for additional team members to give their perspectives.
+If the member still remains insecure with criticisms, try to make a compromise and/or try to explain that the criticism is not meant to belittle them but rather make positive adjustments.

+**Scenario 2 Non-responsiveness:** A team member has been missing from meetings and/or not responding to discord messages.

+**Resolution 2:** Try to speak directly to the team member asking for justification and a warning (not inclusive of exceptional circumstances).
+If the member continues after the warning have a team meeting and give final warning.
+After the member's behavior continues, escalate to our TA and possibly Professor as a last resort.

+**Scenario 3 Completion of Features:** A team member has not been up to par with allocated work is causing backlogs to occur and possibly blocking other members from completing their tasks.

+**Resolution 3:** Based on the roles/group of responsibility the member is in, those directly working on that side of features will talk individually with them.
+If no change, will be brought up in our meeting discussing if there is anything going on that prevents them from succeeding and adjusting as needed.
+After that, if no work is being done still, escalate to our TA and then prof if needed.

 - List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?